 At the Doctor’s Office: Stigma and Barriers to Effective Treatment

-Many LGBTQ+ people have reported experiencing stigma and discrimination when accessing health services, leading some individuals to delay necessary healthcare or forego it altogether.
+Many LGBTQ+ people have reported experiencing stigma and discrimination when accessing health services, leading some to delay necessary healthcare or forego it altogether.
 This can lead to higher rates of infection and undetected substance abuse.
 Patients are supposed to be able to rely on their doctors for objective, non-judgmental and stigma-free care.
-On the whole, LGBTQ+ Americans don’t have access to the same level of healthcare that heterosexual Americans enjoy.
-These access discrepancies extend beyond the clinical setting into the insurance landscape, making it even harder for those who are struggling with substance abuse and addiction to access treatment when needed.
-Stigma plays a large role in the proliferation of addiction.
+Overall, LGBTQ+ Americans don’t have access to the same level of healthcare that heterosexual Americans enjoy.
+These access discrepancies extend beyond the clinical setting into the insurance landscape, making it even harder for those struggling with substance abuse and addiction to access treatment when needed.
+Stigma plays a significant role in the proliferation of addiction.

 LGBTQ+ Stigma and Addiction: What Can Be Done?

-If discrimination and stigma have led you or an LGBTQ+ loved one to addiction, you need help from a treatment center that understand the unique identity-related struggles you face.
+If discrimination and stigma have led you or an LGBTQ+ loved one to addiction, you need help from a treatment center that understands the unique identity-related struggles you face.
 Recovery Unplugged offers LGBTQ-friendly addiction treatment to our clients heal in a safe, supportive and compassionate environment.
-Our facilities offer compassionate and inclusive housing options for trans clients, and our clinical experts are fully experienced to treat the unique associated medical and behavioral health issues faced by the LGBTQ+ population.
-We offer trained doctors and nurses, a variety of supplemental therapies and in-depth group and individual counseling, as well as a deeply supportive alumni community.
+Our facilities provide compassionate and inclusive housing options for trans clients, and our clinical experts are fully experienced in treating the unique associated medical and behavioral health issues faced by the LGBTQ+ population.
+We offer trained doctors and nurses, a variety of supplemental therapies, and in-depth group and individual counseling, as well as a deeply supportive alumni community.
 Don’t let LGBTQ+ stigma drive you to addiction.
 Recovery Unplugged is waiting to help you.